From OPERA NEWS:

 Highlights in his experiences as a violinist have included performing Beethoven’s Kreutzer Sonata at Les Invalides (Paris) in honor of the centennial memorial of Leo Tolstoy’s death; a chamber music concert with singer Anna Mayilyan in Yerevan, Armenia; a concert for the opening of an “Embassy of Democracy” by the UN and the EEC in Ohrid Macdonia.
 He has performed all over France in venues such as Unesco, the Opéra de Lyon, l’Abbaye aux Dammes (Saintes), the Avignon Festival as well as performing in London, Brussels, Geneva, Montreal, Quebec City, Warsaw, Krakow, New York, Boston and Edinburgh.
 Having grown up with parents who were actors, the relationship between music and text and the theatre has always been essential in his work.
 As composer and/or violinist on stage he has created or been a part of the following works: Invocation, Chekhov Triptych, Mozart & The Happy Prince, Prélude à l’Anastasis*, La Première Seconde*, Les Tolstoi – journal intime*, Etty Hillesum*, The Cherry Orchard*, Suite Khamush, Primo Levi, Cyrano de Bergerac, Dancing Color Box (circus), etc. ( * = with the Théâtre de l’Arc-en-Ciel ).
 In 2012 he established a group of musicians and actors called The Elsewhere Ensemble.

 As a violin teacher he has taught at the National Conservatory of Reims – CRR (longterm replacement), as well as replacements at the National Conservatories of Verseilles (CRR) and Rueil-Malmaison (CRR) and the conservatory of Orsay.
-Trained as a Feldenkrais Method Teacher, he has also been giving workshops to professional musicians for many years in Paris, Switzerland, and more recently in New York.
+In New York City he taught at the Great Neck Music Conxervatory, as well as privately for many years.
+Trained as a Feldenkrais Method Teacher, he has also been giving workshops to professional musicians since 2005 in Paris, Switzerland, New York, Oregon and at Virtuosity.Online.